KonstantinBurkin/Sales_forecasting/README.md

 ## Files
 - **sales_forecasting.ipynb** - Main notebook with description of the project, code, graphs, and comments.
-- **sales_forecasting_supplementary.ipynb** - Additional code needed to convert the notebook to web-page.
 - **data** - directory, that contains dataframes, used in the project.
     -  **train.csv** - train dataframe, used for training ML models.
     -  **test.csv** - test dataframe, used for predictions.